pixxstudios/pixxstudios/README.md

 I am a Full stack developer

-- 🔭 I’m currently working on Javscript, ReactJS, NodeJS
+- 🔭 I’m currently working on Javscript, ReactJS, NodeJS, TS
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Go
 <!-- 👯 I’m looking to collaborate on GraphQL
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...